OxCone1/tet-offer-map/README.md

 Full workflow to extract Latvian Tet internet availability data and visualize it on an interactive web map with optional user‑provided connectivity layers.

+## Motivation
+I built this to give everyday users a clear, map‑based view of the real connectivity landscape around them: what kinds of internet technologies their neighbours already have, and where gaps still exist.
+Having that visibility helps people argue for upgrades, choose a better provider/technology, and generally raise local awareness about broadband availability (or the lack of it) in their area.
+The goal is empowerment through transparency – turning scattered, opaque availability checks into an explorable shared layer.

 ## Contents
 | Folder | Purpose |
 |--------|---------|